Best Dolby Atmos soundbars Buying Guide: Welcome to What Hi-Fi?’s guide to the best Dolby Atmos soundbars that you can buy in 2020

-Is your TV lacking oomph in the audio department?
+Is your TV lacking a little something in the audio department?
 A soundbar can help.
 In fact, a Dolby Atmos soundbar can quite literally take your audio to another level.

 How?
-In short, Dolby Atmos simulates the kind of immersive, 3D audio experience you’d get at the cinema.
+In short, Dolby Atmos soundbars attempt to mimic the kind of immersive, 3D audio experience you’d get at the cinema.
 Most Dolby Atmos soundbars use upward-firing drivers to disperse sound overhead – giving the effect of having speakers in your ceiling.
 The result is that objects on screen, such as circling helicopters or pouring rain, can be heard all around you in jaw-dropping clarity.

 Sony’s HT-ST5000 is a true game-changer: if you’re looking for epic Dolby Atmos sound, you’ve found it.
 Despite its level of sophistication, it’s compact and easy to get up and running.